 Exhalation

 During both spontaneous as well as manual ventilation, exhalation is passive and depends on an open airway.
 If the airway is obstructed during exhalation, then air is trapped in the lungs.
 This leads to a phenomenon called breath stacking.
-Incomplete exhalation during artificial ventilation can result in residual air adding to the volume of the next inspiration with eventual unintended over inflation of the lungs.
+Incomplete exhalation during artificial ventilation may lead to residual air combining with the subsequent inspiratory volume.
+This can ultimately cause inadvertent over-inflation of the lungs.

 All ventilation devices have a pressure relief, or pop-off, valve of some sort for use during manual ventilation.
 This includes bag-valve-mask (BMV) device as well as anesthesia machines.
-This pop-off valve is adjustable on most devices, allowing you to increase or decrease the inspiratory pressure needed to inflate the lungs while still allowing the patient to exhale.
-Some simple BMV devices have a fixed pop-off to allow ease of use, and less risk of over-pressurizing the lungs by a novice user, but less ability to manage extremes of ventilation.
+Most pop-off valves are adjustable, letting you control inspiratory pressure while ensuring the patient can exhale.
+Basic BMV devices use a fixed pop-off for simplicity and to reduce the risk of over-pressurizing the lungs.
+However, they offer less flexibility for managing unusual ventilation needs.

-We all know that giving too large a tidal volume at too high a pressure can lead to barotrauma, such as pneumothorax. with a tight mask fit, if the pop-off valve is totally closed, this acts just like airway obstruction.
+Too large a tidal volume at too high a pressure can lead to barotrauma, such as pneumothorax.
+With a tight mask fit, if the pop-off valve is totally closed, this acts just like airway obstruction.
 Inability to exhale during manual ventilation can impair ventilation and can also lead to barotrauma.

 Correct Use of The Pop-Off Valve

 All manual ventilation devices have a pressure relief valve.
 On anesthesia machines this is called an APL (Adjustable Pressure Limiting) valve.
 As its name indicates, the APL valve limits the amount of pressure buildup that can occur during manual ventilation.
-For shorthand, we often call this time of valve a pop-off valve since it allows the pressure to pop-off before it gets too high.
+For shorthand, we often call this type of valve a pop-off valve, since it allows the pressure to pop-off before it gets too high.

-It’s important when adjusting any pop-off valve to watch the patient’s lung inflation – not just to make sure you are putting enough air in but also to make sure you are letting the air back out.
+When adjusting any pop-off valve you must watch the patient’s lung inflation.
+You have to ensure you are putting enough air in, but also letting the air back out.
+Exhalation is as important as inhalation.

 The pop-off valve basically changes the pressure of the tidal volume you are delivering with a good mask seal.
 With a good mask seal, if the pop-off is completely open, then the pressure of the delivered breath is low.
 If the pop-off is closed, then the pressure delivered is high.
 Adjusting the pop-off is a balancing act.

 Always start with lower “pop-off” settings, by using a fairly open pop-off valve.
-Look at the tidal volume, feel the compliance of the chest wall as you squeeze the bag, listen for breath sounds.
-Use lower pop-off pressure settings if you can because lower pressures decrease the risk of barotrauma and avoid filling the stomach with air.
-However, if you can’t deliver an adequate tidal volume with low pressures, as demonstrated by seeing that the chest isn’t rising well or measuring a low delivered tidal volume on your anesthesia machine, then you must slowly close the pop-off valve until you can ventilate well.
+Look at the tidal volume.
+Feel the compliance of the chest wall as you squeeze the bag, listen for breath sounds.
+Use lower pop-off pressure settings if you can.
+Lower pressures decrease the risk of barotrauma and avoid filling the stomach with air.
+If you can’t achieve sufficient tidal volume at low pressures—indicated by poor chest rise or low readings on the anesthesia machine—gradually close the pop-off valve until effective ventilation is obtained.
 Gradually increase inspiratory pressure by slowly closing the pop-off and testing it.

 You must always balance inflation pressure with the patient’s ability to exhale against the pop-off pressure you set.
 If the patient can’t exhale then you must open (loosen) the pop-off valve until they can.

-As you ventilate the patient, the balance between the force needed to put air into the lungs and the ability to exhale can change.
+While ventilating, the balance between inhalation force and exhalation ability may shift.
 It’s very common to have to periodically change the pop-off valve settings during prolonged manual ventilation.
 This is especially true if patient status is changing or if you are moving the patient from place to place.

 Pop-Off Valves and Endotracheal Tubes

-When ventilating though a face mask, there is always the possibility of having over pressurized air escape around the edges of the mask.
+Ventilating with a face mask over pressurization may cause air to leak around its edges.
 This acts as a bit of a safety mechanism.
-Once the patient is intubated, however, this ability for gas to escape is no longer present.
-This makes ensuring your pop-off valve is properly adjusted at all times especially important because the risk of barotrauma and pneumothorax is now much higher.
-You must always be alert.
+Once you intubate the patient, however, gas can no longer passively escape.
+You must properly adjust the pop-off at all times to allow exhalation.
+This is especially important because the risk of barotrauma and pneumothorax is now much higher.
+Be alert.

 May The Force Be With You!